 - Even if no other humans find out, most humans believe that some “higher power” will be there to provide the ultimate reward, whether it be a place in heaven, a better situation in the next life, or perhaps benefiting from a Karmic intervention in this one (i.e., it is logically impossible for any human that believes in god, or indeed even in any supernatural force that has even a hint of morality, to perform an altruistic act).

 These effectiveness ratings for charities also don’t account for the significant government subsidies many of these charities also receive.
-From lower property tax rates to direct government grants (in the US, more than 1/3 of non-profit funding comes directly from the government), charities are not held to any efficiency standard or constraints, and receive massive amounts of funding from The People without any direct supervision of the process by The People.
+From lower property tax rates to direct government grants, in the US more than 1/3 of non-profit funding comes directly from the government.
+Charities are not only not held to any efficiency standard or constraints, they receive massive amounts of funding from The People without any direct supervision of this process by The People.
 And of course charities are important customers of lobbyists, perpetuating and expanding that abuse of the Will of The People.

 Finally, when compared with commercial organizations, charities are relatively unimaginative in their approaches, and may not even be working on the right problems or trying to solve them the right way.
 While surely most managers and employees of charities want to be efficient, there’s a big difference between wanting to be efficient and needing to be efficient like a corporation working in a competitive environment would have to be.

 The SI is the best competing program for social-welfare charities, and increased funding for basic Research and Development should be sufficient to displace charity income for the second-largest class of charities (those targeting dread diseases).
-The allocation of funds will be managed by The System in a manner similar to crowdfunding where specific projects will be funded and then monitored by The People rather than having these decisions made by politicians, government bureaucrats, or the governing boards of private charities.
+The allocation of funds to SSOs will be managed by The System in a manner similar to crowdfunding where specific projects will be funded and then monitored by The People rather than having these decisions made by politicians, government bureaucrats, or the governing boards of private charities or NGOs.